 Add more video

 Published videos in the Instagram app automatically play when a user comes across them in their feed — a smart way to grab someone’s attention.
 Remember, your goal is to get someone who is part of your target audience to “stop the scroll” and engage with your content.
 And yes, watching a video counts as engagement.

 Video, in any form, just like an Instagram story, can be intimidating to create, but with new features such as IGTV and Reels, it’s obvious the platform is prioritizing this type of content.
 However, videos don’t need to be highly produced to be successful.
 Consider creating a time-lapse or a string of behind-the-scenes clips.

 Similar to Instagram Stories, Instagram Live is another way to light up your profile at the top of someone’s Instagram feed.
 Going live also creates a sense of urgency for followers, and it’s often exclusive or behind-the-scenes content presented by a content creator for Instagram.

 Instagram Live doesn’t require anything rehearsed, polished, or produced.
 Sure, you can plan what you’ll discuss, or maybe even create a set, but you can also go live and be off-the-cuff, depending on how comfortable you are with that approach.

 Write interesting captions

-When users like, comment, and share your Instagram content, it counts as engagement and is essential to the algorithm.
+When users like, comment, and share your Instagram content, it counts as engagement and is essential to ranking factors for the algorithm.
 Interestingly, Instagram doesn’t mind if you directly ask followers to engage.
 Ask your Instagram followers a question in your caption, prompting them to answer in the comments, or encourage them to tag a friend.